ansible/lightbulb/lessons/delegation_and_role_deps/README.md

 ### General flow

-* Add a new lameapp role that depends on apache role.
+Adds a new lameapp role that depends on apache role.
 Show that lameapp role has passed a parameter to the apache role.
 Show the custom filters.
 Show how the rolling restart and delegation works and the custom modules.

-Once that is setup, just run:

-    #ensure that ec2 cache is purged
-    rm -rf ~/.ansible/tmp/ansible-ec2.*
+### Commands

 	# provision the infrastructure
-	ansible-playbook infra.yml
+	ansible-playbook infra.yml -e "key_name=my_ec2_key" -i inventory/ec2.py

 	# provision the apps
+	ansible-playbook site.yml -e @secrets.yml --ask-vault-pass -i inventory/ec2.py
-	ansible-playbook site.yml -e @secrets.yml --ask-vault-pass
+	ansible-playbook site.yml -e @secrets.yml --ask-vault-pass -i inventory/hosts